sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - New Tab Page = Empty.
 - Use Bing Search Engine.
 - Sign In & Sync.
-- Extensions = "Vimium, uBlock Origin".
+- Extensions = ("Vimium", "uBlock Origin").
 That's it.
 - Show bookmark bar always.
 - Turn Off Automatically sleep tabs mode, and all.
 - Show all buttons on toolbar.